CPCLab/lister/README.md

 9. How step number should be counted, e.g., should it be restarted from 1 after a new section.

 10. How can werecognize a group corresponding conditionals if it is not done on a step-by-step basis?
+And how to serialize this on a table

 11. Whether it is better to provide if-else in one single statement (see Jesko’s example).

 12. Whether formulas to derive metadata need to be preserved in the text.

-13. How can we accommodate the paragraph with similar key having several values? (mainly for me)
+13. How can we accommodate the paragraph with similar key having several values? (mainly for me).

+14. How to enable enumeration of possible values in the SOP?

+15. How to enforce a particular data type in the SOP?

+16. How to map enumerated values of one key into corresponding values of a related key?

 # Further plans